Most of us give little thought to the sense of touch, which often lags behind the other senses in our conscious awareness.

 An unexpected benefit of touch

-Scientists are just beginning to study how touch affects communication and human interaction.
-But early research is yielding intriguing results.
-A recent University of California, Berkely study of NBA basketball players reveals a particularly compelling reason to pay attention to how – and how much – we touch each other.
+A University of California, Berkely study of NBA basketball players reveals a particularly compelling reason to pay attention to how – and how much – we touch each other.

 Study results indicate that higher levels of touching (high-fives, pats on the back, etc.) between individual teammates in early season games have a high correlation to overall team success over the course of the season.

-The world may not have ended with the Mayan calendar last December, but it is clear that we have entered a new era that will demand a radical change in mindset if we are to survive as a species.
-Global climate change, peak oil and the increasing demands of an ever-increasing population present problems solvable only through unprecedented cooperative action.
+It is clear we have entered a new era that will demand a radical change in mindset if we are to survive as a species.
+Global climate change, peak oil, and the increasing demands of an ever-increasing population present problems solvable only through unprecedented cooperative action.

 Of course, touching each other more is by no means a complete solution to our planetary woes.
 But it can be a powerful technique to enhance cooperation within our families – and from there, within society at large.